joe-antognini/joe-antognini.github.io/_posts/2014-09-25-what-is-a-dex.md

 easy to say order of magnitude as it was to say dex in that case, suppose we asked how wide the bins in this histogram were.
 There are ten bins spanning an order of magnitude, so the width of each bin is a factor of $$10^{0.1}
 \approx 1.26$$.
 This is clumsy, so instead we simply say that each bin has a width of 0.1 dex.

-A dex is completely equivalent with a "bel," which occasionally comes up in engineering and physics.
+A dex is completely equivalent to a "bel," "octave," or "decade" which occasionally come up in engineering and physics.
 The bel is much more widely known with its deci- prefix as the "decibel."
 A decibel is therefore equal to 0.1 dex.

+As a historical footnote, the term "dex" was coined by the astronomer C. W.
+Allen of "Allen's Astrophysical Quantities" fame.
+He original proposed the term in the 1948 meeting of the International Astronomical Union in Zurich and in 1951 published a short note advocating its use.
+The physicist
+J. B. S. Haldane took up the cause of the dex in 1960 with a short note published in Nature advocating its wider use outside of astronomy and physics, particularly in biology.
+It seems, however, that the biologists and other scientists were not as keen on the dex because it remains limited to the jargon of astronomy.